-The infestation of fungus gnats in your garden or home is one of the most irritating and frustrating problems which you’d have to deal with in a responsible manner.
+The infestation of fungus gnats in your garden or home is one of the most irritating and frustrating problems you have to deal with in a responsible manner.

-Belonging to the Sciaridae family, fungus gnats are tiny, black flies that are often found hovering over houseplants.
+Belonging to the Sciaridae family, fungus gnats are tiny, black flies often found hovering over the pots of houseplants.

 Problems with fungus gnats are not restricted to your garden.

 If you bring a plant infested with fungus gnats to your indoor garden, your house will be at risk of facing the irritating infestation.

 Both adult fungus gnats and the larvae are quite detrimental to your home garden as they destroy the plants very quickly if you leave them untreated.

 It is through the larvae of fungus gnats the pest wreak havoc.